High-Reliability DC Power Supplies PAN-A Series

 Output currentApprox.
 10 kΩApprox.
 0.4 mA

-(This control is possible only for parallel-connected units of the same model.)
+(This control is possible only for series connected units of the same model.)

 Master-slave control of series operation